ggerganov/llama.cpp/examples/server/README.md

     --data '{"prompt": "Building a website can be done in 10 simple steps:","n_predict": 128}'
 ```

+## Advanced testing

+We implemented a [server test framework](./tests/README.md) using human-readable scenario.

+*Before submitting an issue, please try to reproduce it with this format.*

 ## Node JS Test

 You need to have [Node.js](https://nodejs.org/en) installed.